yannh/homepage/content/posts/lambda-execution-model.md

 ### A two-tiered caching architecture

 This execution model assumes a single Cloudfront cache between the end-user and the origin.
-According to this model, if the POP (edge cache) hit by the end-user is Marseille, France (MRS50), all four lambdas would be run at there, and that POP would send all cache misses to the origin.
+According to this model, if the POP (edge cache) hit by the end-user is Marseille, France (MRS50), all four lambdas would be run there, and that POP would send all cache misses to the origin.

 In reality however, Cloudfront does not forward cache misses from the edge cache to the origin, but will send the